CVE-2026-0785 Overview

 Workarounds

-- Disable or restrict API access if not required for operational purposes
+- Disable or limit API features that are not required for production audio alerting.

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.